BP-H/gptfrenzy/README.md

 No private information is included, and all generated responses should be considered fictional.
 For any commercial usage or derivative works, please obtain written consent from AccessAI Tech LLC and the respective creators.
 See [DISCLAIMER.md](DISCLAIMER.md) for full details.

 We keep a simple data-processing log and offer a self-service deletion tool so models can remove their photos and trained avatars at any time.
 See [privacy-policy.md](privacy-policy.md) for details.
+An example popup form for requesting deletion is provided in [docs/deletion_popup_example.html](docs/deletion_popup_example.html), with a sample GPT-style confirmation page in [docs/deletion_gpt_confirmation.html](docs/deletion_gpt_confirmation.html).

 Licensed under the MIT License.